meilisearch/gatsby-plugin-meilisearch/README.md

 ### 🥁 Build your project

-The `gatsby-plugin-meilisearch` fetches and sends your documents for indexation to MeiliSearch on build, using the graphQL queries provided in the `gatsby-config.js` file.
+The `gatsby-plugin-meilisearch` fetches and sends your data for indexation to MeiliSearch on build.

 To start a build, simply run: